 Even though the slope is gentle, you may be out of breath by the time you get to the top.
 The temple ground covers the whole mountain, and there are many slopes and stairs, so it will be wise to wear attire and shoes that are good for walking.

-Once you reach the top, on the left, there is a kuhi (stone slab with haiku carved in) by a Koka Shiota, a famous poet during the early Showa period.
-“Utsushiyo no Rakudo Shizukeshi Hana ni Tori” is a haiku about Komyoji.
-The haiku explains that the silence in the temple is the same as it was in the past.
+Once you reach the top, on the left, there is a kuhi (stone slab with a haiku carved on it) by Koka Shiota, a famous poet of the early Showa period.
+Inscribed is, “Utsushiyo no Rakudo Shizukeshi Hana ni Tori (うつし世の 楽土静けし 花に鳥)” is a haiku about Komyoji, which translates roughly to:

 In front of Mieido, there are various relics left behind.
 For example, to the right-hand side in front of Mieido is Honen Shonin’s stone coffin surrounded by a stone fence.

 Honen passed away in Kenryaku 2 (1212) and was buried in Higashiyama Otani.
 With the spread of the nenbutsu, some people were not happy with it and tried to uncover his grave.
-With this discovery, his disciples secretly moved his remains to the west from Higashiyama to Uzumasa, then to Arashiyama, and then suddenly a mysterious light emitted from the stone coffin and pointed towards Aoeki, his final resting place.
+With this discovery, his disciples secretly relocated his remains from Higashiyama to Uzumasa, then to Arashiyama.
+Suddenly, a mysterious light emanated from the stone coffin and pointed towards Aoeki, his final resting place.

 Honen Shonin’s grave is another reason why Komyoji is so important to the Jyodo-shu.

 In front of the Kyozo (a storage place for scriptures) is Honen Shonin Kesa Kaken no Matsu, the pine tree where Honen Shonin hung his kesa (kasaya, monk clothing) when he spread his teaching for the first time here.
-The tree was original in a small valley behind the main mountain, but they split the roots and transferred it here.
+The tree was originally located in a small valley behind the main mountain, but its roots were split, and it was transferred here.

 A statue of Amidanyorai (Amitabha) is kept at Amidado.
 The statue is close to 2 meters tall, and it is said that when Horikibo Rensei became a disciple of Honen Shonin, he carried the statue from Katata’s Ukimido in Lake Biwa in Konoe (currently Saga Prefecture).